Keepeas/SHA256PartialCollisions/README.md

 Goal: To find highest reasonably attainable partial matches, given the limitations of the running hardware

 This program explores the Difficulty of Bitcoin mining and other cryptocurrency mining that use similar algorithms.
-"Difficulty" in Bitcoin mining directly correlates to a minimum legth of matching bytes to a Hashed block
+"Difficulty" in Bitcoin mining directly correlates to a minimum length of matching bytes to a Hashed block

 Expected to run indefinitely.